-Pour into a parchment lined 9×13 baking pan, use a sheet of wax or parchment paper and firmly press, careful to keep it even.
+Pour into the prepared pan, use a sheet of wax paper or parchment paper and firmly press, careful to keep it in an even layer.

 Bake for about 30 minutes.
-Remove and cool completely.
+Remove and cool to room temperature.

-Wrap in wax paper and store in an airtight container.
+Wrap in wax paper and store in an airtight container or bag.
 So easy to grab and go!

 My husband was just asking if we have any left.
 Oops, guess I need to make more.